How to Receive Victim’s Compensation From an UBER Accident

-Filing an Injury Lawsuit After the Accident
+Filing an Injury Lawsuit After an Uber Accident

 A lawsuit can be the victim’s best bet in case the insurance company refuses to approve the claim, fails to extend a fair settlement offer or in case the victim’s injuries are particularly severe.

-A Lawsuit Against UBER Drivers:
+A Lawsuit Against Uber Drivers

-Victim can file a personal injury lawsuit against a negligent Uber driver.
+Victims can file a personal injury lawsuit against a negligent Uber driver.
 In this case, the injured victim must prove that the Uber driver breached the obligation to keep him safe.
 The amount of recovery will be limited by what the driver can pay.

-A Lawsuit Against Third Parties:
+A Lawsuit Against Third Parties

 Accidents aren’t always caused by Uber drivers.
 Other drivers, motorcyclists, pedestrians, bicyclists, and even companies responsible for defective products can cause an accident on the road.
 In California, a victim can recover compensation from anyone who contributed to his injury.

-A Lawsuit Against UBER:
+A Lawsuit Against Uber